 Safe Harbor + small business: a look at the data

-We cover a lot of the details—from contribution formulas to key deadlines—in our 2021 Safe Harbor Guide.
-But in a nutshell, Safe Harbor plans generally require less administrative work, they can strengthen an already popular benefit, and they can provide employers with peace of mind since there is less to worry about when it comes to IRS nondiscrimination tests.
+We cover a lot of the details—from contribution formulas to key deadlines—in our 2022 Safe Harbor Guide.
+But in a nutshell, Safe Harbor plans generally require less administrative work, they can strengthen an already popular benefit, and they can provide employers with peace of mind since there is less to worry about when it comes to most IRS nondiscrimination tests.

 While they make up a majority of our plans, a lot of small business owners choose to open a traditional plan over Safe Harbor.
 The two most common reasons we hear are that small business owners don’t think compliance testing is a big risk for their business and that they don’t think they can afford a match.

 So while making an employer contribution that meets Safe Harbor requirements is undoubtedly more expensive than not making a contribution at all, some of that added cost can help out your business in the form of tax deductions.

-As we mentioned, 64% of our plans are Safe Harbor 401(k) plans, but when you break it down by the size of the company, this percentage varies a lot.
+As we mentioned, 69% of our plans are Safe Harbor 401(k) plans, but when you break it down by the size of the company, this percentage varies a lot.

-- 1-10 employees - 70% Safe Harbor
+- 0-4 employees - 80% Safe Harbor

-- 11-50 employees - 48% Safe Harbor
+- 5-9 employees - 74% Safe Harbor

-- 51-100 employees - 36% Safe Harbor
+- 10-24 employees - 60% Safe Harbor

-- 101+ employees - 29% Safe Harbor
+- 25-49 employees - 47% Safe Harbor

 As an example, if you have 3 employees and one leaves the company, the ratio of employer contributions to your employees’ contributions could change drastically, which could potentially result in a failed test.
 For bigger businesses, these changes in personnel or individual contributions will usually have a smaller impact on the plan’s nondiscrimination testing results.